Asterisk007/prse/README.md

 * Use clean, straightforward grammar
 * Don't use syntactic whitespace.

-Notes:
-* Recommendation from Todd: All values must be initialized on declaration.
-If the user fails to do so, throw out an error (`error core derby: variable declared with no value set.`)
-    - Apparently, this is called RAII.
-* I want to do pass-by-reference by default.
-If you want to pass by value (meaning a copy of the value rather than the variable it's associated with), use `.copy()`

 Extras to be implemented later:
 * CLA option: --sacrifice
     - Sacrifice a file to the PRSE compiler